cybersteam/daowiz_main/_posts/2021-03-25-first-test.md

 ---
 layout: post
-title: first test
+title: My very first post.
 author: ivan
 ---

-this is a test
+This is my first blog post on this "post 2020" mobile site.
+Here's some art to celebrate!

 ![A pic](/assets/img/forest.jpg)